TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Allow delayed invocation of renderers
+	- We could at least make light drawing a separate job
+		- with its separate renderer

+- Backend accepts renderer so that it has access to dedicated buffers
+	- Can post a drawcall with an enum instead of pointer for a delayed call?

 - We might want to somehow decrease heap contention between threads
 	- Best would be per-thread heaps
 		- Even better just no allocations
 		- Though even something as trivial as draw debug details will do a lot of allocations
 	- Use hoard allocator?

-- Allow delayed invocation of renderers

-- Problem: if we want audio thread to help processing tasks, we must somehow guarantee that it will exit once it has new jobs
-	- Help until there are no audio frames
-		- which is also cool if audio thread only has jobs per a logic frame

-- We could at least make light drawing a separate job
-	- with its separate renderer

-- Since we're going to clear the task pool we could just use a vector instead of a queue
-	- And we would not need to hold a mutex for getting the next task
-	- Though I guess it's premature

-- We'll somehow remove the multithreading facility completely from the visibility system
-	- We'll take control
-	- Actually, we won't even need the responses because the tasks will fill the data themselves
-	- FoW for our character will be a separate job
-	- Somehow pass a pointer to the target triangle buffer to fill.
-If it's null
-	- Light system simply does a delayed call_triangles(dedicated_buffer_category::VISIBILITY, i);

-- Caling dedicated buffers in a delayed manner
-	- dedicated_buffer_type::FLYING_NUMBERS
-	- FoW buffer
-		- similarly, call_triangles(dedicated_buffer_type::FOW)
-	- We can later give dedicated buffers to the render layers similarly, just a separate enum type and enum array
-		- this only has the disadvantage that it will incur more drawcalls so maybe we could do it later

-- Illuminated rendering could trivially post all jobs for layers at the very beginning and only then prepare the commands
-	- Jobs in visibility system
-		- We'll remove the range workers completely and the parameter for threads, we'll simply have jobs
-		- Each job could draw the light right away to once again avoid dependencies
-		- We can still do this before introducing the pool

-- Backend accepts renderer so that it has access to dedicated buffers
-	- Can post a drawcall with an enum instead of pointer for a delayed call?

-- We either queue these particles or synchronously advance thunders and explosions
-	- Drawing can happen separately anyway
-	- We would anyway need to synchronously copy the particles so lets just go with synchronised advance

-- Problem: exploding rings and thunders spawn particles upon advance
-- Remember to post the heaviest tasks as the first, so audiovisual advancements go last probably

 - Task dependency graph
 	- The particles don't have to be completed before illuminated rendering - just preallocate the buffers so that the pointer values don't change